ImageMagick/MagickCache/README.md

 $ magick-cache create /opt/magick-cache
 ```

-Once you create the magick cache, you will want to populate it with resources including images, video, audio, or metadata.
+Once you create the magick cache, you will want to populate it with content that includes images, video, audio, or metadata.

 ## Put Content in the Magick Cache